strikles/strikles.github.io/README.md

         <img src="img/smile.png">
     </a>
 </p>

-### Since the 14th of December 2020 the torturous procedure has been intensified with a large vibrotactile and anal component in antecipation of a court hearing to force conventional pharmacotherapy and psychiatric fraud upon me!

 #### For some time now [**Gonçalo Bandeira Duarte**](https://pt.linkedin.com/in/gon%C3%A7alo-duarte-b71078107?trk=people-guest_people_search-card) and his social group and DJ friends recruited for the purpose who monger racial hatred with false accusations of xenophobia and several others have been exacting the extrajudicial sentences, whilst trying to look like professionals at destroying lives.